draghuram/groovy-osgi-console/README.rst

 Usage
 =====

-let us assume that we have a OSGi service available that implements the following interface: ::
+Let us assume that we have a OSGi service available that implements the following interface: ::

     public interface Service {